unifiedsdm/unifiedsdm.github.io/index.md

 <audio controls>
   <source src="wavs/DailyTalk_ground_truth_text/2_user.wav" type="audio/wav">
 </audio>
-User: We are all very proud of you.
+User (Ground Truth): We are all very proud of you.

 Text to generate: **I am very happy, too.
 It was a big game and I won.**